|Ah.mad Khân Abdâlî||1747-1775||1747-1793|

 Thus, a poor, bare, harsh, sad, and luckless country, Afghanistan, enters the 21th century as the cockpit of world history.

 By mid-November, 2001, after weeks of US bombing, the T.âlibân regime suddenly collapsed.
-The "Northern Alliance" ("United Front") forces took the northern city of Mazâr-e-Sharîf and began suspiciously claiming advances everywhere, but then the next thing the world knew, the T.âlibân were exacuating Kâbul.
+The "Northern Alliance" ("United Front") forces took the northern city of Mazâr-e-Sharîf and began suspiciously claiming advances everywhere, but then the next thing the world knew, the T.âlibân were evacuating Kâbul.
 Besieged in Kunduz in the north and Kandahâr in the south, T.âlibân forces began defecting and surrendering.
 By late November, only die hard Arab, Chechyn, and other foreign forces were offering resistance.
 The siege of Kandahar was then supplemented by United States Marines.
 This has all allowed for the United States to begin using airbases all over the country and for American special forces to range at will looking for the terrorists.

 The final mountain stronghold of the "Al Qaeda" terrorists, "Tora Bora" (sounding more like Polynesia than Afghanistan), eventually broke under American bombing and Afghan ground attacks.
 The leader of the terrorists, Usama ben Laden, has disappeared.
 Either he was killed, was able to flee (to Pakistan or elsewhere), or is still hiding in the mountains.
 The leader of the Tâlibân, the Mulla Omar, also fled and is apparently in hiding, though not far enough in hiding not to be negotiating surrender or safe passage.
 Meanwhile, the Northern Alliance with international help has put together a coalition government.
 There was some talk about restoring the King as a figurehead, but that has not happened.
 Life in Kabul almost seems to be returning to normal, with music playing, movies being shown, television back on the air, and the braver women returning to their jobs and going without burkas.
-Some Afghans are returning from exile the first time in twenty years.
+Some Afghans are returning from exile for the first time in twenty years.
 This is all very promising, but Afghanistan is a place where things can go wrong quickly.
 There are still Tâlibân in the mountains trying to reorganize, and foreign "peacekeepers" are the kind of thing that might suddenly become very unwelcome.
 We shall see.

 Almost ten years after American forces entered Afghanistan, they are still there, with help from some other NATO nations.
 Whatever else may be involved in the situation, no sensible person can possibly see this as a good thing.
 If whatever it was that needed doing is not done by now, then one begins to wonder if it can be done, in terms of will and resources or even in terms of what is possible on the ground.
-While in Iraq the challenge was to strike a modus vivendi between the dominant communities, Sunni, Shiite, and Kurds, in Afghanistan it is still not clear who all the players are, or how an accommodation would be struck -- especially when the T.âlibân are still involved, and the idea was to get rid of them altogther.
+While in Iraq the challenge was to strike a modus vivendi between the dominant communities, Sunni, Shiite, and Kurds, in Afghanistan it is still not clear who all the players are, or how an accommodation would be struck -- especially when the T.âlibân are still involved, and the idea was to get rid of them altogether.

 The T.âlibân survived for a couple of reasons.
 (1) They fled to the mountains of Pakistan, where the locals were sympathetic, the Government of Pakistan had minimal authority, and elements of Pakistani politics, including, it is alleged, much of Pakistani Intelligence, are cooperative.
 Pakistan has blown hot and cold on what to do about all this, and truces and have been followed by serious incursions, which have resulted in retaliatory terrorist bombings against civilian targets in Pakistan itself.
 The Pakistani Government has apparently been tolerating the missile strikes that have become favored by the Obama Administration, but this has been criticized as an inferior strategy to capturing T.âlibân leaders for interrogation and rooting out their support.